 Are 3 weeks enough for Australia

 For backpackers planning to go to Australia, you can stay in shared dorms and budget around $1,800.
-You’ll also be required to take buses and trains when getting from point A to B. For those planning a luxurious trip, $3,500 will be a good budget to stay in four or five-star hotels most of the time and dine at fancier restaurants.
+You’ll also be required to take buses and trains when getting from point A to B.

 These numbers are in USD and don’t calculate your flight to get to Australia and out.
 It also doesn’t include your travel insurance or other travel items you wish to bring with you.
 This is calculated for a single person, add 80% of the cost if you’re travelling with another person and plan to share a room.